 The nominotypical subspecies was described from Japan but occurrence in the Soviet [Russian] Far East, Korea, China, Hong Kong, the Ryukyu Islands, Taiwan and Cheju [Jeju] Island was also listed by Knight & Stone (1977).
 Since then, japonicus s.s. became established, due to multiple introductions, in temperate North America and Europe (Fonseca et al. 2010; Medlock et al. 2012; reviewed by Kaufman & Fonseca 2014 and Ibáñez-Justicia 2020).
 Of note, even though it is a temperate species, it was successfully established in the tropical Hawaiian Islands by occupying niches at higher elevations (Egizi & Fonseca 2014).
-Subspecies shintienensis is known only from Taiwan, subspecies amamiensis only from the northern Ryukyu Islands, Japan and subspecies yaeyamensis only from the southern Ryukyu Islands, Japan and Russia.
+Subspecies shintienensis is known only from Taiwan, subspecies amamiensis only from the northern Ryukyu Islands, Japan and subspecies yaeyamensis only from the southern Ryukyu Islands, Japan.
+Aedes koreicus was described from South Korea and listed by Knight & Stone (1977) as also present in China, Japan and Russia.